redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-python.md

 ## Overview

-This application demonstrates common data manipulation patterns using Redis OM, an API built with Flask and a simple domain model.
+This application demonstrates common data manipulation patterns using Redis OM.
+To demonstrate, we're going to build an API built with Flask and a simple domain model.

 Our entity is a Person, with the following JSON representation: